 - Semi-transparent stain that tints the wood, but lets some grain show

-- Solid stain and opaque color that seals weathering damage and completely covers the grain
+- Solid stain and opaque color that seal weathering damage and completely cover the grain

-Some composite decking can be stained to restore its color.
+TIP: Deck sealants aren’t required or recommended for composite decks, although some composite decking can be stained to restore its color.
 Be sure the product is intended for composites.
-Don’t expect the same density of color that you would achieve with wood.
-Deck sealants aren’t required or recommended.
+Don’t expect the same density of color that you would achieve with wood

 When the weather is warm and dry, it’s a good time to give your deck’s structure a close inspection.
 Pay particular attention to any areas within 6 inches of the ground or close to sources of water, such as downspouts and planters.

-Look for signs of rot by probing structural members with a flat-blade screwdriver.
+1. Look for signs of rot.
+Probe structural members with a flat-blade screwdriver.
 Begin by checking stairs, especially where the stringers (the saw-tooth notched pieces that support the steps) meet the ground.
 Also check each perimeter post.
 If you can push the screwdriver a quarter-inch or more into a suspect area, you probably have rot.

-Areas of rot that are no bigger than a silver dollar can be removed with a chisel and the hole can be treated with wood preservative.
+TIP: Areas of rot that are no bigger than a silver dollar can be removed with a chisel, and the hole can be treated with wood preservative.
 Larger areas may require the structural member to be replaced.
 Consult a professional carpenter or builder for an estimate for repairs.

-If a framing member can’t be easily removed and replaced, reinforce it.
-For example, if a joist shows areas of rot, you can add a splint of comparable pressure-treated lumber along side it, attaching the splint with two or three 3-inch deck screws every 12 inches.
+TIP: If a framing member can’t be easily removed and replaced, reinforce it.
+For example, if a joist shows areas of rot, you can add a splint of comparable pressure-treated lumber alongside it, attaching the splint with two or three 3-inch deck screws every 12 inches.
 Then chisel away the rotten area and paint the raw wood with preservative.

-Topside, look for cracked or rotten decking boards.
+4. Check for cracks or rotten decking boards.
 Not all cracks are a structural threat, but they’ll get worse with time.
 If you find damage, replace the piece.
-Areas of cupping can be sanded down.

-Give the railing a good shake to be sure posts are not loose or damaged — loose connections may be remedied by drilling pilot holes and adding galvanized lag screws.
+5. Check the railing.
+Give it a good shake to be sure posts are not loose or damaged — loose connections may be remedied by drilling pilot holes and adding galvanized lag screws.
 Look for cracks that, over time, may have developed around fasteners such as nails or screws.
 To remedy, remove the fastener and seal the crack with an exterior-grade adhesive.
 Then, drill a new pilot hole and add a new galvanized deck screw.